 Diesel Fuel additives are not new, they have been around for decades, but do you need them?
 We take a quick look at the myths and lay bare some of the wild claims.

-Not any longer.
 Fuel has changed completely, refiners are constantly under pressure to cut costs.
 They now refine 80% more from a barrel of crude than they did in the 1980’s and these barrels originate from fields which were deemed uneconomical and of poor quality in the 90’s.
-As a result today’s crude has more sulphur and undesirable elements which pose greater challenges to the refiners as they endeavour to supply a product to meet ever increasing environmental legislation and the demands from the engine builders.
+As a result today’s crude has more sulfur and undesirable elements which pose greater challenges to the refiners as they endeavor to supply a product to meet ever increasing environmental legislation and the demands from the engine builders.
 All at a time when fuel margins have been squeezed to a minimum, business is not so good now and additives are a cost, so only the bare minimum is added to meet specification.

 Thank you!
 Your submission has been received!

 Oops!
 Something went wrong while submitting the form

 Peter Weide is MD of MarShip, a UK based company specializing in optimising the efficiency of marine diesel engines.
 Advising on maintaining the cleanliness of Air, Fuel and Lubricating oil, we regularly recommend solutions to operators and appear regularly in industry press, with our full range of diesel additives DieselAid we can offer solutions for most operating conditions and wont advise them if you don’t need them.